cepdnaclk/e16-3yp-smart-infared-shooting-sport/test/test.md

 Few devices found out that there was a labeling error when registering.
 	-fixed that
 -Evey devices was passed the test

+## 6. Bluetooth Connection test

+### Importance :
+	Gun and the moblie aplication commuinicate via the bluetooth.
+Therefor we done few test to make sure the comuinicate happen perfectly.

+### What was tested:

+	Data recieving to Gun
+	Data recieving to App

+### How the test was done:

+	Test done using arduno serial port and flutter debug console.
+Send sample of datas and whether they are perfectly recieved.

+### Results and findings:

+	All the data recieved and no data lost happen.